 This notice establishes requirements related to the development and use of a coordinated entry system.
 It provides guidance on additional policies that CoCs and Emergency Solutions Grant (ESG) recipients should consider incorporating into written policies and procedures to achieve improved outcomes for people experiencing homelessness.

 BTG invites all interested stakeholders to attend and participate in chapter meetings and encourages membership through the local chapter.
-The following are the meeting schedules for the Community Alliance Partners (CAP; Hawaii County), Kauai Community Alliance (KCA) and the Maui Homeless Alliance (MHA).
+The meeting schedules for Kauai Community Alliance (KCA), Maui Homeless Alliance (MHA), and Community Alliance Partners (CAP) are provided below.